-The exploration activity on the Sharon License is performed in the framework of a joint operating agreement, dated December 17, 2012, among the Company, NAMCOR and AziNam (the "Sharon JOA").
-Pursuant to the Sharon JOA, the Company is designated the operator of the Sharon License.
+The exploration activity on the Sharon License is performed in the framework of a joint operating agreement among the Company, NAMCOR, and AziNam (the "Sharon JOA").
+Under the Sharon JOA, the Company is designated the operator of the Sharon License.